 Step One: Please choose service type and enter the location info.

-While t1 line pricing is greater than those of cable, this cost can be easily justified by business owners due to the increased speed and consistency.
-Many businesses rely on technology and the internet is their primary connection to consumers and suppliers.
-They can’t afford to have an inconsistent internet connection.
-This is where a T1 line shines.
+While t1 line pricing is more significant than those of cable, this cost can be easily justified by business owners due to the increased speed and consistency.
+Many businesses rely on technology, and the internet is their primary connection to consumers and suppliers.
+They can’t afford to have an inconsistent internet connection: this is where a T1 line shines.

 T1 line pricing is higher because it offers a more direct connection than cable.
-The cost of T1 can vary depending on your location, with costs increasing the further you are from a mainline.
-In more densely populated areas, the costs can be lower since infrastructure costs are covered by more users.
+The cost of T1 can vary depending on your location, with prices increasing the further you are from a mainline.
+In more densely populated areas, the costs can be lower since more users cover infrastructure costs.

-The additional cost of this service can easily be recovered.
+The additional cost of this service outweighs the benefits.
 Benefits include increased productivity, higher download speeds, and a reliable connection.
 Employees can spend less time waiting on uploads and downloads and not risk wasted time due to a failed connection.